ychan05/money-for-masterminds/docs/DesignDoc.md

 In Money for Masterminds, users are divided between Helpers and Managers.

 Managers are supervillains who can create a Cupboard and fill it with a list of Needs that they want to get funded by Helpers.
-Managers have accessibility to edit the contents of their Cupboard as much as they want: they can add new Needs, delete old Needs, edit Needs, or update Needs.
+Managers can edit the contents of their Cupboard as much as they want: they can add new Needs, delete old Needs, edit Needs, or update Needs.

-Helpers are users that want to fund Managers/supervillains by exploring a Cupboard and purchasing any Needs that they want.
-Helpers have access to their Funding Basket, which they can use to checkout any Needs they've added and officially fund those Needs.
+Helpers are users that want to fund Managers/supervillains, which they can do by exploring a Cupboard and purchasing any Needs that they want.
+Helpers have access to their own Funding Basket, which they can use to checkout any Needs they've added from a Cupboard and officially fund those Needs.
 Helpers have the ability to add Needs to their Funding Basket, remove Needs from their basket, edit the quantity of a Need in their basket, and checkout those Needs once they're done shopping for Needs.
-Money for Masterminds also grants Helpers the ability to search for specific Needs in villains' Cupboards, as well as choose from a list of popular, important Needs.
+Helpers can also search for specific Needs in villains' Cupboards, as well as choose from a list of popular or highly requested Needs.

 Money for Masterminds also has a thorough authentication procedure so that all users can log into their accounts with a username, password, and a successfully solved riddle prompted to the user on the log-in page.
 There is also a log-out functionality so that users can exit their account after signing in.